epfl-ada/ada-2020-project-milestone-p3-p3_datomicdataster/README.md

 * Simply the number of abroad_checkins<br>

 Categorise the users within the two clusters according to their type of mobility (social-motivated or not). <br>
-We will compute a "user social score" according to their habits, for example we would one of the following:
+We will compute a "user social score" according to their habits, for example we would do one of the following (**for each individual user**):
-* Use the average social score of their visited venues.<br>
+* Use the average social score of their visited venues<br>
 * Use the ratio of max "venue social scores" and total checkins: user_score = sum(venue_score==2)/(total_checkins)<br>
 * Use the value of the most frequent social score<br>
 * Compare the ratio of max "venue social scores" and other "venue social scores": user_score = sum(venue_score==2)/sum(venue_score==0 or 1)<br>

 This will allow us to group each user into social categories<br>

 By using the snapshots of old and new friendships, we train a model in order to predict the dynamics of friendships, considering the traveler or not clusters as well as their social score.
-Finally, we will use cross validation to improve our predication accuracy.<br>
+We will use cross validation to improve our predication accuracy.<br>

 **6. Proposed timeline**